 At Lark we believe the renewal we all long for in this life, and thus the world at large, flows from the table Jesus set before us.
 Out of this foundational principal we provide training and tools to anyone who longs for everyone to know the freedom and family found at the table Jesus prepared.
 Then we are, as a people, a tribe for those who love the comradery found in working with others to see a table of grace and belonging on every street.

 Since our start in an old Chicago apartment in the Winter of 2014, this has been our story.
 Seeing church families form and multiply in various places across the U.S. has been the natural result.

 We utilize a contextual model in our commitment to launch disciple-making movements.
-The church families within the Table Network range from smaller churches forming in homes, restaurants and bars to larger church families made up of missional communities spread throughout their context with weekly worship services that provide a place for all to gather/celebrate.
+The church families within the Lark Collective range from smaller churches forming in homes, restaurants and bars to larger church families made up of missional communities spread throughout their context with weekly worship services that provide a place for all to gather/celebrate.

 Field U.S.A.
 (FUSA) is an organic disciple making network.
 FUSA groups meet in homes, apartment complexes, work places, on-line, chapels and any place people can gather for community.
 FUSA uses an adapted Training for Trainers (T4T) approach consisting of Four Fields:

 Field One: Connect (Prepare New Fields).
 Build relationships with those far from God.
 Invite those that respond on a journey to discover Jesus.
 Key skills involve finding Persons of Peace and spiritual conversations.

 Field Two: Rescue (Plant God’s Story).
 Share the gospel through Biblical stories called Stories of Hope.
 Invite those that show interest to accept Jesus as Savior.
 Key skills are Stories of Hope and a gospel presentation appropriate to your missional context, like telling your story, the three circles, etc.